bparanj/crystal/computer/electronics/design/voltage-regulator.md

-**voltage regulator** can be explained at five different levels of complexity:

 ### 1. **To a Child:**
 Imagine you have a toy car that needs just the right amount of juice from a battery to go.
 If the battery gives too much, the car could go too fast and crash, and if it gives too little, the car won’t move.
 A voltage regulator is like a helper that makes sure the toy car gets just the right amount of juice to run safely and smoothly.